python-students-summer2024/practice-exercise-rosie0010/README.md

 - Open Visual Studio Code
 - Click the Extensions icon in the left bar (the icon that looks like building blocks).
-- Search extensions for the keyword, 'python'.
+- Search extensions for the keyword, '`python`'.
 - One of the top results will be the extension simply named "Python" by Microsoft.
 Install it!

 ### Clone this code to your local computer